simonrw/hugo-blog/content/posts/2021-05-02-modern-python.md

 * isolate projects from each other, so that invalid versions of packages from one project are not installed into others; and
-* package depdencies must be strictly resolved, so that projects can include the correct versions.
+* package dependencies must be strictly resolved, so that projects can include the correct versions.

 Historically this has been implemented through "virtual environments",